Lucas-C/pre-commit-hooks-java/README.md

-A pre-commit hook to validate like http://validator.w3.org/nu/
+A pre-commit hook to validate HTML5 pages or templates.
+It uses the v.Nu validator behind http://validator.w3.org/nu/.

-Requires a `java` interpreter installed.
+This hook requires a `java` interpreter in the `$PATH`.

+This hook can automagically replace mustaches by a default value in order to validate templates.
-Support http://handlebarsjs.com only for the moment (tell me if you have other needs).
+Currently, only http://handlebarsjs.com templates are supported for the moment (create an issue if you have other needs !).

 NOTE: The `--remove-mustaches` feature is currently buggy under Cygwin.
 A fix has been made that is pending release: https://github.com/svenkreiss/html5validator/issues/27